 Under Pennsylvania law, if you are injured on the job, then you may be entitled to workers’ compensation benefits.
 You need to hire experienced attorneys to help you obtain your benefits and to help you file your workers’ compensation claim.
 Employers are required to carry workers’ compensation health insurance.

-No. Under federal and Pennsylvania law, workers’ compensation benefits are tax-free.
-This is the law.
+In Pennsylvania, workers’ compensation benefits are tax-free under Pennsylvania law.
+They are not taxed like regular income.
 The federal tax code states: “(a) In general … gross income does not include — (1) amounts received under workmen’s compensation acts as compensation for personal injuries or sickness; …” 26 U.S.Code §104(a)(1).

 IRS Publication 525 phrases the law in this manner: “Amounts you receive as workers’ compensation for an occupational sickness or injury are fully exempt from tax if they are paid under a workers’ compensation act or a statute in the nature of a workers’ compensation act.”
 See the IRS Publication 525 here, page 18.

 The idea behind the rule is simple: Such settlements, awards, and benefits are not really “income” in the sense of earnings or an increase in one’s wealth.
 Rather, such settlements, judgments, and benefits are recompense for something lost.
 This is consistent with the idea that taxes are assessed only against profits and that expenses can be deducted.
 If you buy a house for $100,000 and then sell it for $200,000, the IRS assesses taxes on the increase in value because the first $100,000 is merely recouping what you “lost” so to speak.

 This is the same with injuries.
 You have been physically damaged, and the benefits are merely bringing you back up to where you were before the injury.